borisdj/CsCodeGenerator/README.md

 ## CodeGenerator
-This is a small .NET Core library that enables easy c# code generation based on Classes and its elements.<br>
+This is a small .NET Core library that enables easy C# code generation based on Classes and its elements.<br>
 It has ability to create `ClassModels`, specify their Members (`Constructor`, `Field`, `Property`, `Method`) including `Attributes` and `Parameters` and write it to .cs files.<br>
 Defining `namespace` and `using` Directives is supported as well.
 Library can also generate `Enums` and `Interfaces` as well and `NestedClasses` inside parent class.